what is SharePoint?

 Yes.
 Microsoft recommends using the following browsers for viewing and editing Windows SharePoint Services sites: Microsoft Internet Explorer 5.01 with Service Pack 2, Microsoft Internet Explorer 5.5 with Service Pack 2, Internet Explorer 6, Netscape Navigator 6.2 or later.

 What security levels are assigned to users?

+Security levels are assigned by the administrator who is adding the user.
 There are four levels by default and additional levels can be composed as necessary.

 * Reader - Has read-only access to the Web site.